code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/it.md

 All CS Discoveries, CS Principles, and Intro to App Lab courses are not compatible with tablets or mobile devices - a full keyboard and mouse (or touchpad, like on MacBooks) are required.
 Most tablets are not supported, with the following exceptions:
 - Microsoft Surface Pro with an external keyboard
-- iPad running iOS 13.4 or later with an external keyboard and a bluetooth mouse or touchpad
+- iPad running iPadOS 13.4 or later with an external keyboard and an external mouse or touchpad

 All other content, such as K-5 courses (Computer Science Fundamentals) and Hour of Code activities are compatible on iPads and Chromebooks in addition to all other modern tablets and laptop or desktop computers.